esotericpig/EkoScape/README.md

 Work in Progress.

 This is an old game I made back in 2004 (with minor edits in later years) using my friend's 3D step-based engine (grid/tile-based movement): The Dantares Engine by Ryan Witmer.
+You can find the original code in [relics/](relics/).

 I originally made it for Windows only.
-In 2024, I re-wrote the code for it in SDL (tested on Linux) using modern C++17.
+In 2024, I re-wrote the code for it in SDL (tested on Linux) using modern C++20.
 However, it still uses The Dantares Engine and requires legacy OpenGL 2.0+.

 The game runs & plays, but there is currently no Main Menu, and you need to manually edit which map to play.